Val Hovland - Founder and Principal

 Seth works part-time as a consultant for Hovland Consulting.
 He provides support for evaluations, strategies, and surveys; performs underlying research, data analysis, and synthesis of expert interviews.
 His experience with Hovland Consulting covers land, water, and environmental conservation; clean transportation; and equity, inclusion, and diversity.

 Seth holds a BA in European Economic History and Russian Language from Portland State University, and an MS in Public Policy and Management from Carnegie Mellon University focusing on Policy Analytics – data science for the social good.
-He lives with his family in El Cerrito, California.
+He lives with his family in Portland, Oregon.

 Rubi Rajbanshi -